17 Tallest Buildings in Tokyo in 2026

-The city of Tokyo has one of the largest number of skyscrapers in the world.
-As of mid 2021, there are more than 160 buildings over 150 meters (492 ft) tall built or topped out in the city, ranking 6th in the world.
+The city of Tokyo has one of the largest numbers of skyscrapers in the world.
+As of April 2026, there are more than 205 buildings over 150 meters (492 ft) tall built or topped out in the city, ranking 6th in the world.

-And in general a skyscraper in Tokyo has much more floor area than that of a skyscraper of same height in other cities, this is one of the reasons of why the skyline of Tokyo looks even denser than that of cities with more 150m+ buildings.
+And in general a skyscraper in Tokyo has much more floor area than that of a skyscraper of same height in other cities, this is one of the reasons of why the skyline of Tokyo looks even denser than those cities with more 150m+ buildings.

 The city's 634-meter Skytree Tower is the tallest tower and second tallest structure in the world.
-Currently the tallest building in Tokyo is Toranomon Hills, which is 256 meters tall.
-The city still doesn't have a supertall (buildings above 300m tall) built, but there are two supertalls proposed for the city and one of them will be built in 2023.
-Those future skyscrapers are listed in the page of Skyscrapers Under Construction or Proposed in Tokyo.
+Currently the tallest building in Tokyo is Azabudai Hills Mori JP Tower, which is 325 meters tall, completed in 2023, it is the first supertall (buildings above 300m tall) and currently the only supertall in the city.
+There are two other supertalls proposed for the city, those future skyscrapers are listed on the page of Skyscrapers Under Construction or Proposed in Tokyo.

 Buildings are ranked by architectural height, and roof height or total height are listed for reference.